martin13git/CoverUP/README.md

 ## Contributing:

 We welcome contributions from the community to make our app even better!
 If you'd like to contribute, please fork the repository, make your changes, and submit a pull request.
-We appreciate your support in improving the RCS Menu Card Web App for everyone.
+We appreciate your support in improving the CoverUP Webpage for everyone.

 ## Support: